No matter how fast you are, there’s always somebody faster

 There’s an attempt at suspense in the last reel, when we see the men face off, hear the shots but do not know until the very end who the victor was.
 Not that it was all that hard to guess.

-I found it more watchable than I did the first time around, and some people like this film, but if I were you I wouldn’t expect too much.
+I found it watchable, and some people like this film, but if I were you I wouldn’t expect too much.